 2.Based upon sincerely held, bona fide religious beliefs, William H. Wilson is entitled to exercise a right of non-association and to make alternative payments to charity under RCW 41.56.122.

-In March 2017, in Polk County, Florida, the Polk County Board of Education received a complaint from the LESBIAN parent of a 7 year-old boy that her son had been subjected to a bus ride full of WatchTower Cult religious propaganda by Polk County school bus driver and Jehovah's Witness Proselytizer, Violeta E. Jacobo.
+In March 2017, in Polk County, Florida, the Polk County Board of Education received a complaint from the LESBIAN parent of a 7 year-old boy that her son had been subjected to a school bus ride infused with WatchTower Cult religious propaganda by Polk County school bus driver and Jehovah's Witness Proselytizer, Violeta E. Jacobo.

 Specifically, the lesbian parent alleged that in early February 2017, her seven year-old son missed his regular bus at Alta Vista Elementary School.
 Violeta Jacobo, age 56, of Poinciana, Florida, who had been employed as a school bus driver since August 2012, was assigned to take the boy home.
 Early in that bus ride home, the boy remarked to Violeta Jacobo that he hoped that "his two moms" would not be upset about his getting home late.
 The lesbian parent alleges that Violeta Jacobo reacted immediately -- telling her son in reference to his having "two moms" that "GOD doesn't like that".
 The complaintant further alleged that Violeta Jacobo proceeded to give her son a lengthy sermon of the WatchTower Cult's version of the Bible's message of salvation, including telling the boy that he would lose out on such salvation if he continued to support the lesbian relationship of "his two moms".
 Violeta Jacobo reportedly even gave to the young boy one of the official WatchTower Cult business cards typically given to prospective converts to direct them to the WatchTower Cult's website.
 The lesbian parent claims that her son arrived home with "hate in his heart", and that her son has since continued to condemn and rebel against the family's lesbian parenting relationship.

 After receiving this complaint, the Polk County Board of Education instructed a supervisor to speak to Violeta E. Jacobo and instruct her that she must follow the Board's Code of Ethical Conduct, which prohibits discrimination against homosexuals.
-Violeta Jacobo was permitted to continue driving while the matter was further investigated.
+A policy advisory letter signed by both Violeta Jacobo and her supervisor was placed in Jacobo's file.
+It calls Jacobo a valued team member and reads, "This letter is not to be construed as disciplinary in nature, but is intended to inform or re-familiarize you with School Board policy as it relates to student supervision and welfare."

 The lesbian parent also filed a complaint with Florida's DCF, which investigated the matter, but closed the case due to no finding of neglect.